 There was one ‘human interest’ story this week that genuinely touched me.
 Seems the woman who wrote the first book about crockpot cookery (a bestseller in 1975, in part due to its compelling title, ‘Crockpot Cookery’), died at the age of 88.
 Mable Hoffman was interred in a late-morning ceremony.
 Onions, potatoes and chopped bell peppers were added a couple hours later, and she was ready by late afternoon.
 Thanks—you’ve been a great crowd!
 Tip your waitresses!
 Good night!

-It was a couple of weeks after my then-friend Kevin had called me and said “Turn on the TV—we’re under attack.”
+It was a couple of weeks after my friend Kevin had called me and said “Turn on the TV—we’re under attack.”
 Now, I’m not a morning person, so my first instinct was to hang up.
 But then I started to assemble the words into some sort of sense—we’re…under…attack.

 I then spent the better part of the day staring at my laptop.
 I was so overwhelmed, I’m not even sure I felt sad for the first hour or so.
 There wasn’t any room in my skull for sad.
 My head was too busy saying “what the fuck” on some sort of endless tape loop for it to admit any other feelings.
 I watched footage of the second plane (and that was really the one that scared us, because the first one, we all prayed, was just a freak accident)…